frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 | **Utility** | ATTENUATOR IN/OUT, MULT IN/OUT |

 ### Signal Normals (Internal Routings)

 - VCO → Mixer → Filter → VCA → Delay → Output
 - Filter ENV → Filter Cutoff
 - Amp ENV → VCA Level
 - LFO → VCO Pitch & Filter Cutoff
 - Keyboard CV → Oscillator Pitch

 Breaking any connection with a patch cable reroutes the signal to the new destination.

 > [!TIP]
-> > Tip: Use the built-in mults to distribute modulation to multiple points without an external splitter.
+> Use the built-in mults to distribute modulation to multiple points without an external splitter.

 ---